 The participant meets regularly with the Case Manager, weekly with a professionally facilitated support group, and more frequently with other self-help groups.
 Inpatient or outpatient treatment begins if indicated.
-The attorney meets with an Evaluation Committee (a physician, a clinician, and a local attorney experienced in recovery), which has reviewed reports from the Case Manager, Group Facilitator, and often reports and assessments from other service providers.
-The individualized components of the participant's recommended long-term recovery program are then determined, and the attorney signs a participation plan.
+The attorney meets with an Evaluation Committee (clinicians and attorneys experienced in recovery) which has reviewed reports from the Case Manager, Group Facilitator, and often reports and assessments from other service providers.
+The individualized components of a recommended long-term recovery plan are then determined and proposed to the participant.